 The quintessential New England holiday hotspot is exactly that – timeless.
-After a smooth trip from Connecticut, we arrived to a very cold Cape on Friday night, and as the first guests of the season, the cabin we were staying in was still frigid from the long and harsh winter it had endured.
+After a smooth trip from our farmhouse stay in Massachusetts, we arrived at a very cold Cape on Friday night, and as the first guests of the season, the cabin we were staying in was still frigid from the long and harsh winter it had endured.
 If you have ever wondered what it’s like visiting Cape Cod off-season read on…you may be in for a surprise.

-To be honest we didn’t really know where to go since most things seemed to be closed for the winter still, so made our way to Provincetown, at the furthermost point of the Cape.
+We decided to made our way to Provincetown, at the furthermost point of the Cape.
 The vibrant town is famous for its LGBT and artist community, and we thought out of the whole Cape, it was the most likely to have somewhat of an atmosphere at this time of year.
 Provincetown has a couple of main streets, one lined with art galleries and indy shops selling local-made products, and another full of bigger seaside-type shops, bustling cafes and restaurants.

 By lunchtime the dormant, yet colourful, little town we had arrived in earlier that morning was buzzing, despite still being firmly off-season.
 Most shops and galleries had by now opened their doors, and the sun blazing through was helping it give a reasonable impression of a summer resort in full-swing.

 As the sun began to shine through, we tucked into a buttery fresh lobster roll for lunch, C with his usual serving of fish and chips, sitting on a roof terrace overlooking the Provincetown harbour.
-After a wander round the harbour, we went to see the lighthouse, which unfortunately was closed to the public.
-But the beach was dreamy, in that kind of melancholic New England way I’d been dreaming about for so long.
+After a wander around the harbour, we went to see the lighthouse, which unfortunately was closed to the public.
+But the beach itself was dreamy, in that kind of melancholic New England way I’d been dreaming about for so long.

 We had read that Chatham was a pretty town, where most of the locals lived, so we decided to give it a go, since that’s where the supermarket was anyway and we were out of food.
 It was indeed very pretty, almost too quaint, with cute boutiques lining the main road, flower baskets on windows, and well-to-do people roaming the streets.
 It’s amazing how beautifully well-kept some of these American small towns are, postcard-perfect on every level.